Interplay of Kelvin-Helmholtz and superradiant instabilities of an array of quantized vortices in a two-dimensional Bose--Einstein condensate: Instability regimes

-A quantitative comparison with the results of the diagonalizations can be obtained by extracting the instability rates from the data of the time evolution.
-We performed the spatial Fourier transform so to obtain the time evolution in momentum space; we then extracted, at each time, the largest Fourier component at each $K$.
-We then fitted for each $K$ the time dependence of these Fourier components with an exponential in time.
-The resulting growth rates are shown as red empty circles in the $L_y=120\xi$ panel of Figure \ref{fig:instab-sizes}, where the error bars are the uncertainty given by the finite length of $T=500\mu/\h$ of our simulation.
-One can see that there is a good agreement with the largest instability rates obtained for a finite but large system.
-This confirms the expectation that the dynamically unstable branch in the lower panel of Figure \ref{fig:instab-sizes} remains in an infinite system, and is hence responsible for the RI.
+A quantitative comparison with the results of the diagonalization can be obtained by extracting the instability rates from the numerical time evolution.
+By means of a spatial Fourier transform, we extract the time evolution of the different $k_x$ components of the fluctuations.
+For each $k_x$ in the first Brillouin zone, we then fit the time dependence of the largest peak with an exponential curve.
+Some of these fits are shown in the last panel of Figure \ref{fig:bogo-ri-timedep}.
+The resulting growth rates are shown as red empty circles in the $L_y=120\xi$ panel of Figure \ref{fig:instab-sizes}, where the error bars display the uncertainty given by the finite length of $T=500\mu/\h$ of our simulation.
+One can see that these values compare well with the largest instability rates obtained for a finite but large system, apart from a deviation in the rightmost bubble that contains the dominating instabilities.
+This difference can be ascribed to a finite size effect in the diagonalization result; the height of that bubble can in fact be seen to be higher for the smaller $L=60\xi$ system, and can hence be expected to further decrease in the limit $L_y\to\infty$.
+Apart from these minor quantitative deviations, this comparison confirms the expectation that the dynamically unstable branch in the right panel of Figure \ref{fig:instab-sizes} is still present in an infinite system, and can hence be associated to the RI.

+Notice that, while the SRI does not rely on the quantized nature of the shear layer and can be expected to take place in generic compressible fluids, the RI crucially relies on the small scale structure for the existence of the interfacial waves.
 Conceptually similar mechanisms have been predicted for incompressible fluids with density stratification, in which internal waves can have negative energy and interfacial gravity waves can exist.
-Some configurations displaying SRI and others displaying RI have been considered (see \S4 in \cite{craik1988wave} for references and a discussion).
-Interestingly, the system under study in the present work naturally displays both in the context of compressible fluids.
+Configurations displaying SRI and others displaying RI have been considered (see \S4 in \cite{craik1988wave} for a discussion).
+Interestingly, the system under study in the present work naturally displays both instability mechanisms in the context of compressible fluids.

-Notice that, while the SRI does not rely on the quantized nature of the shear layer and can be expected to take place in generic compressible fluids, the RI crucially relies on the small scale structure for the existence of the interfacial waves.
-Moreover it is similar in nature to the \textit{ergoregion instability} of multiply quantized vortices \cite{giacomelli2020ergoregion}, in which the splitting in singly quantized vortices is driven by the simultaneous growth of a mode localized in the core and another one propagating away.